pr83/backup-pruner/README.md

 *Backup pruner* is a tool helping with regular cleanup of old backups.

-It periodically scans a given directory (filesystem and S3 are currently supported) containing the backups, removing files which are likely the least valuable ones, preventing the directory from unlimited growth.
+It periodically scans a given directory (filesystem, S3 and SFTP are currently supported) containing the backups, removing files which are likely the least valuable ones, preventing the directory from unlimited growth.